AleK3y/args/README.md

 ```

 ## Missing required parameters
-If a required parameter is missing, the `update` function will throw a `MissingMandatoryArgument` exception.
+If a required parameter is missing, the `update_args` function will throw a `MissingMandatoryArgument` exception.

 ## Example
 Following the information dictionary structure you can initialize the class like this: